restatedev/documentation/docs/ingress.md

     * Json, with the header `Content-Type: application/json`, or with
     * Protobuf, with the header `Content-Type: application/proto`

-The response body will be sent with the same content type used in the request.
+The response body will have the same content type as the request.

 For more details on the Connect protocol, check out the [Connect documentation](https://connect.build/).